7 Sampling

 - The estimated expected value was either 3.65 or 3.64.
 This is either near or equal to \(\mu = 3.64\), the population mean weight of almonds in the entire bowl.

 - The standard error decreases when the sample size increases.
 If we focus on the result for \(n=100\), the standard error was 0.038.
-When compared with the population standard deviation \(\sigma = 0.392\) this standard error is about one tenth the value of \(\sigma\).
-Similarly when \(n=25\) the standard error 0.077 is about one fifth the value of \(\sigma\) and that pattern also holds when \(n=50\).
+When compared with the population standard deviation \(\sigma = 0.392\) this standard error is about one-tenth the value of \(\sigma\).
+Similarly, when \(n=25\) the standard error 0.077 is about one-fifth the value of \(\sigma\) and that pattern also holds when \(n=50\).
 As was the case for the sample proportion, the standard error is inversely proportional to the squared sample size used to construct the distribution of \(\overline X\).
 This is also a theoretical result that can be expressed as:

 \[SE_{\overline X} = \frac{\sigma}{\sqrt {n}}\] where \(n\) is the sample size and \(\sigma\) is the population standard deviation.